 Best Dog Nail Grinder | Electric Trimmer For Canines

 If you are tired of paying for expensive trips to the groomer just to get your dog’s nails trimmed, it may be time to invest in a dog nail grinder to get the job done at home.
-This article will help guide you in using a grinder and making it an enjoyable experience for your pup, as well as finding the right option for you and your pup.
+This article will help guide you in using a grinder and making it an enjoyable experience for your pup, as well as finding the right gear.

 Hand clippers are a little faster than grinders, however, it is much easier to clip too much and end up cutting through your dog’s quick.
 This can create a bloody mess as your pup runs away bleeding from the scene of the crime convinced you are deliberately trying to torture him.

 It only takes one really bad experience with hand nail clippers for your dog to have major problems with sitting still for necessary trimming.
 Sometimes this can create a lifelong phobia.